-We can use ATPG to monitor the performance of links, queues and QoS classes in the network, and even monitor SLAs.
+We can also use ATPG to monitor the performance of links, queues, and QoS classes in the network, and even monitor SLAs.

-Congestion: If a queue is congested, packets will experience longer queueing delays.
+Congestion: If a queue is congested, packets will experience longer queuing delays.
 This can be considered as a (performance) fault.
 ATPG lets us generate one way congestion tests to measure the latency between every pair of test terminals; once the latency passed a threshold, fault localization will pinpoint the congested queue, as with regular faults.
 With appropriate headers, we can test links or queues as in Alice's second problem.

-Available bandwidth: Similarly, we can measure the available bandwidth of a link, or for a particular service class.
-ATPG will generate the test packet headers we need to test every link, or every queue, or every service class; we then send a stream of packets with these headers to measure the bandwidth.
-We can use destructive tests, like iperf/netperf, or more gentle approaches like packet pairs and packet trains [15].
-If we know the available bandwidth of a particular service class should not fall below a certain threshold, when it happens we can use the fault localization algorithm to triangulate and pinpoint the problematic switch/queue.
+Available Bandwidth: Similarly, we can measure the available bandwidth of a link, or for a particular service class.
+ATPG will generate the test packet headers needed to test every link, or every queue, or every service class; a stream of packets with these headers can then be used to measure bandwidth.
+One can use destructive tests, like iperf/netperf, or more gentle approaches like packet pairs and packet trains [19].
+Suppose a manager specifies that the available bandwidth of a particular service class should not fall below a certain threshold; if it does happen, ATPG's fault localization algorithm can be used to triangulate and pinpoint the problematic switch/queue.

-Strict priorities: Likewise, we can determine if two queues, or service classes, are in different strict priority classes.
-If they are, then packets sent in the lower priority class should never affect the available bandwidth or latency of packets in the higher priority class.
-We can verify the relative priority by generating packet headers to congest the lower class, and verify that the latency and available bandwidth of the higher class is unchanged.
-If it is, we use fault localization to pinpoint the problem switch/queue.
+Strict Priorities: Likewise, ATPG can be used to determine if two queues, or service classes, are in different strict priority classes.
+If they are, then packets sent using the lower-priority class should never affect the available bandwidth or latency of packets in the higher-priority class.
+We can verify the relative priority by generating packet headers to congest the lower class and verifying that the latency and available bandwidth of the higher class is unaffected.
+If it is, fault localization can be used to pinpoint the problem.

-6. IMPLEMENTATION
+VI.
+IMPLEMENTATION